-With a combined 60 years of experience and hundreds of jury trials, the lawyers of Wronko Loewen Benucci have represented both employers and employees in sexual harassment claims.
+With a combined 100 years of experience and hundreds of jury trials, the lawyers of Wronko Loewen Benucci have represented both employers and employees in sexual harassment claims.
 We aren’t afraid to challenge any corporation, no matter the size, that has allowed an employee to be sexually or otherwise harassed.
 Likewise, we will vigorously defend the smallest employer or employee who is wrongfully accused.
+We are already experienced in handling cases involving allegations of sexual assault arising out of the new law which eliminates the Statute of Limitations for almost all cases.

 What Is Sexual Harassment?